Dalymount Park: Council redevelopment proposals

+Structure and facilities

+Dalymount Park has three spectator areas; to the north (Mono Stand), south (Jodi Stand) and west (Des Kelly Stand) of the pitch.
+The east terrace, known as the Tramway End, is no longer in use.

+Jodi Stand

+The original wooden 1930s Leitch Stand was replaced by the Jodi Stand in 1999.
+A covered, single tier all-seater stand, it has a capacity of 2,742.
+The stand is named after Jodi Sportswear, a company owned by former player and club president Tony O'Connell.
+The space beneath the Jodi Stand is used for offices, bars, changing and store rooms and, as of September 2022, has been the hub of the club’s administrative and social life for 90 years.

+Des Kelly Stand

+Situated behind the west goal end, this stand is also known as the Shed End or the School End due to its proximity to St. Peter's National School.
+The stand is a mix of seating and terracing with a total capacity of 1,300.
+Half of the stand was covered by a roof, with the barrel-shaped awning said to resemble a shed, hence the nickname.
+The roof was removed in August 2021.

+Mono Stand

+The stand, located on the north side of the ground, is named posthumously after club volunteer Derek 'Mono' Monaghan.
+It was built in 2023 after the demolition of the Connaught Street stand.
+A covered single tier standing terrace, it houses away fans and has a capacity of 450.

 Notable games

 Irish international matches

 Irish international matches held at Dalymount Park have included:

 Cup finals

-Dalymount has hosted many cup finals before partition of Ireland it hosted six Irish Cup (Irish Football Association) finals and two replays, it also has hosted the Irish Free State Cup final and is successor the FAI Cup final on numerous occasions.
-A number of cross border cup competition finals were hosted in Dalymount such as the Blaxnit Cup and Dublin and Belfast Intercity Cup.
+Dalymount hosted many cup finals before the partition of Ireland.
+It hosted six Irish Cup (Irish Football Association) finals and two replays.
+It also has hosted the Irish Free State Cup final and its successor the FAI Cup final on numerous occasions.
+A number of cross-border cup competition finals were hosted in Dalymount such as the Blaxnit Cup and Dublin and Belfast Intercity Cup.

 Other uses

-Dalymount Park has hosted live music in the past, most notably the only Irish concert by Bob Marley and the Wailers on 6 July 1980.
-On 21 August 1977, Dalymount hosted the first rock concert by Thin Lizzy and the Boomtown Rats and was profiled in Hot Press magazine.
+Dalymount Park has hosted live music in the past, most notably the only Irish concert by Bob Marley and the Wailers on 6 July 1980, which turned out to be Marley's last ever outdoor concert before he died.
+On 21 August 1977, Dalymount was the second Irish venue to host a rock concert by Thin Lizzy after their 1970 festival in Richmond Park, Inchicore and the Boomtown Rats and was profiled in Hot Press magazine.
 It hosted Status Quo in 1979.

+In 1993 and 1994, Dalymount Park hosted the sunstroke festival featuring the cream of alternative music such as Faith No More, Sonic Youth, Sugar, Belly, The Disposable Heroes of Hiphoprisy, Red Hot Chili Peppers, Ice Cube, Therapy?, Helmet amongst others.

 In 2001, a planned Destiny's Child concert was moved from the venue when safety inspectors found it to be unsuitable.

 In 2015 Dalymount Park hosted Shamrock Bowl XXIX for the IAFL between the Belfast Trojans and Trinity College Dublin American Football.